thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ```
  \

-If you are on a PC, *use double back slashes*.
+If you are on a PC, you may need to use double back slashes.
 For example:

 ```r
 analyzeGCMSdata("C:\\Users\\My_Profile\\gc_data")
 ```
  \

-The first time you open your datafile, it may take a while to load.
+The first time you open your CDF datafile, it may take a while to load.
 Once the new RShiny window opens, press shift+q to load the chromatogram(s).

-## using analyzeGCMSdata
+# using analyzeGCMSdata {-}

+## basic usage of analyteGCMSdata {-}

 As a reference, below are the key commands used to operate the integration app.
 This is the information that is covered in the overview video.